NithinGowda46/Project1-notesapp-application/README.md

 * Working directory: /app
 * Application port: 8000
 * Dependencies are installed from requirements.txt
+* Gunicorn is used as the WSGI server
+* Django is served through wsgi.py
-* Django starts using runserver
+* Django runserver is not used

 ⸻

+4.2 Django Requirements

+Make sure requirements.txt contains Gunicorn.

+Example:

+Django
+gunicorn
+mysqlclient

+If your project already contains other dependencies, keep them as well.

+The important requirement is:

+gunicorn

+Jenkins does not need a separate Gunicorn installation because Gunicorn is installed inside the Docker image through requirements.txt.

+⸻

-4.2 React Dockerfile
+4.3 React Dockerfile

 The React frontend uses: